donRafael/wildcard-creator/README.md

 # wildcard-creator
-Creates wildcard for queries in na Oracle
+Creates wildcard for queries in Oracle, Affinitas and Agresso